nextbike/phrase-swift/README.md

 **Description**:  Use curly bracket placeholders within strings [just like on Android](https://github.com/square/phrase).
 We created this in order to use the same translation phrases for both our Android and iOS apps.

 This is a lightweight port of [Phrase - Android string formatting](https://github.com/square/phrase) into Swift 5 and used in production for our iOS customer app.
-It has no other dependencies and can be installed using CocoaPods.
+It has no other dependencies and can be installed using Swift Package Manager or CocoaPods.

 ## Features

-- Replace placeholders with curly brackets within strings with corresponding content (`Hello, my name is {name}` becomes `"Hello, my name is Ada"`)
+- Replace placeholders with curly brackets within strings with corresponding content (`"Hello, my name is {name}"` becomes `"Hello, my name is Ada"`)
 - Supports multiple placeholders per string
 - When using [Phrase](https://github.com/square/phrase) for Android and [PhraseSwift](https://github.com/nextbike/phrase-swift) for iOS, you can use the same translation sources for both platforms
 - Licence: [Apache 2.0](https://github.com/nextbike/phrase-swift/blob/master/LICENSE)